 While you can’t go wrong with a few nights at any of their accommodations, if you had to choose one go for the Tweedsmuir Park Lodge, which was named one of the Magnificent 7 Luxury Wilderness Lodges of Canada.

 Cruise the Inside Passage on a Small Ship Adventure

-If you prefer to experience Canada’s incredible landscapes by ship rather than helicopter, head to British Columbia’s rugged coast to sail the Inside Passage.
+If you prefer to experience Canada’s incredible landscapes by ship rather than helicopter, head to the rugged coast of British Columbia to sail the Inside Passage.